 Balmain SS17 Menswear

 There’s been all sorts of speculation about how this could undermine the (comparatively) embryonic men’s style market before it has fully evolved.
-However, recent shows - such as that by unstoppable hipster train Vetements – could well be a sign of something different: not so much a dilution of the male collection as a blurring of the boundaries of sex with mixed gender catwalks.
+However, recent shows – such as that by unstoppable hipster train Vetements – could well be a sign of something different: not so much a dilution of the male collection as a blurring of the boundaries of sex with mixed gender catwalks.
 This isn’t the first time we’ve seen women on the menswear runways – and, to be fair, there have been occasional men on the womenswear catwalks for decades.
-However, in 2016 this has started to feel like a ‘thing,’ a movement – like it means something.
+However, since 2016 this started to feel like a ‘thing,’ a movement – like it means something.